ingmarboeschen/JATSdecoder/README.md

   - get.multiple.comparison()  # extracts correction method for multiple testing from method and result section with dictionary search
   - get.sig.adjectives()  # extracts common inadequate adjectives used before *signignificant* and *not significant*

-- **JATSdecoder helper functions** are helpfull for many text mining project and straight forward to use on any textual input:
+- **JATSdecoder helper functions** are helpfull for many text mining projects and straight forward to use on any textual input:
   - text2sentences() # breaks floating text into sentences
   - text2num() # converts spelled out numbers, fractions, potencies, percentages and numbers denoted with e+num to decimals
   - ngram() # creates n gram of words around a pattern match in text